 Sleep dysfunction is another symptom of hormonal imbalance.

-If you’re not falling or staying asleep easily, that can be a sign of your hormones being out of balance.
+If you’re not falling or staying asleep easily, that can be a sign that your hormones are out of balance.

-If your sex hormones are low, you’re not going to be able to stay asleep.
-If your adrenals are out of balance, especially if you have a discircadian adrenal function, meaning you make cortisol at night, you’re going to have trouble falling asleep, and you may wake up in the middle of the night feeling anxious.
+When your sex hormones are low, you’re not going to be able to stay asleep.
+If your adrenals are out of balance, meaning you make cortisol at night, you’re going to have trouble falling asleep.
+Especially if you have a discircadian adrenal function.
+You may wake up in the middle of the night feeling anxious.

 Weight issues can sometimes indicate that your hormones are out of balance.